I8dNLo/qdrant_search_example/README.md

 If you encounter any issues or have any questions, feel free to open an issue on the GitHub repository.
 We're here to help!

 Enjoy using the Advertisement Image Dataset Search Tool! 🚀

+## Example queries to try
+Queries with good results:
+1. "Coffee"
+2. "Burger"
+3. "Pizza"
+4. ...
+5. Literally anything which can me agressively and straight-forwardly advertized

+Queries with bad results:
+1. "Black cat"
+2. "Starship"
+3. "Coffin"
+4. Or any other non-popular image for advertisment